socian/LivitTechtest/README.md

 https://github.com/socian/LivitTechtest/blob/master/StreamingAssets/Data/gamedata.xml

-The engine it self is developed based on the MVCVM and Dependency Injection pattern.
+The engine it self is written in C# based on the MVCVM and Dependency Injection pattern.
 Feel free to browse through the commented source code.

 https://github.com/socian/LivitTechtest/tree/master/Scripts